mendicant-original/s9-e3/README.md

 # Academic Exercise: Digital Logic Simulator

-_written by: Gregory Brown for Mendicant University core skills session #9_
+_written by Gregory Brown for Mendicant University core skills session #9_

 I had a lot of fun coming up with the ["All Wired Up" PuzzleNode problem](http://puzzlenode.com/puzzles/18) that was part of this session's entrance